 Rabbit Awareness Action Group (RAAG)

-The formation of RAAG reflects the need to establish an on-going dialogue that ensures rabbit welfare remains high on the agenda year-round.
-Members of RAAG are committed to raising awareness of the five key welfare needs of rabbits, particularly in light of the Good Practice Code for the Welfare of Rabbits in England by the All-Parliamentary Group for Animal Welfare.
+The formation of RAAG reflects the need to establish an ongoing dialogue that ensures rabbit welfare remains high on the agenda year-round.
+Members of RAAG are committed to raising awareness of rabbits’ five key welfare needs, particularly in light of the Good Practice Code for the Welfare of Rabbits in England by the All-Parliamentary Group for Animal Welfare.